smtnhacker/MarkdownBotProject/README.md

 - [TeX Live](http://www.tug.org/texlive/)

+#### wkhtmltopdf

+Converts HTML to PDF that is capable of running JS to render LaTeX

 #### Poppler

 Contains necessary packages for the dependency [pdf2image](https://github.com/Belval/pdf2image) (Instructions on how to install is also there).